Bank of Cyprus Privacy Statement

 In establishing and carrying out a business relationship, we generally do not use any automated decision-making.
 We may process some of your data automatically, with the goal of assessing certain personal aspects (profiling), in order to enter into or perform a contract with you, in the following cases:

-- Credit scoring is used as part of the assessment of your creditworthiness.
-This calculates whether you or your business will meet your payment obligations pursuant to a contract.
+- Credit scoring, credit behaviour and heavy borrower evaluation are used as part of the assessment of your creditworthiness.
+These calculate whether you or your business meet or will meet your payment obligations pursuant to a contract.
 This helps us make responsible lending decisions that are fair and informed.

 10. How we treat your personal data for marketing activities and whether profiling is used for such activities